Prospects for device-independent quantum key distribution: DIQKD devices

 In order to avoid leakage in this form, one option would be to impose a condition along the lines of requiring that in each instance of a DIQKD protocol, the devices do not measure any registers containing any form of ``secret data'' from previous protocols, such as the outputs or the keys.\footnote{An extreme way to ensure this would be to enforce that the devices are never used again after completing a DIQKD protocol instance, preventing any memories they might retain from being accessed in the future, but this seems impractical.} This would likely also enforce that there are no correlations between the outputs across different protocol instances, which is perhaps somewhat in tension with the idea that we allow the devices to retain memory \emph{within} each instance of the protocol (when allowing coherent attacks in the DIQKD sense).
 However, one could perhaps argue that given enough time between protocol instances, devices that are not ``actively adversarial'' (informally speaking) would not retain any significant memory effects across instances.
 Alternatively, some ideas have been proposed to work around this problem by using specialized encodings of the public communication~\cite{MS14}.

 \begin{remark} This ``leakage via memory effects'' issue only becomes possible due to the combination of (1) allowing coherent attacks, and (2) working in the DI setting for QKD.
 If we restrict to collective attacks in DIQKD, recall that this inherently involves assuming that the device measurements are acting on the states they have received in that round, which are supplied by Eve and can thus be taken to be independent of any data that Eve does not already know.
 On the other hand, if we allow coherent attacks but stick to the ``basic'' form of device-dependent QKD, such memory effects are not an issue because the measurements are taken to be fully characterized; in particular, this again usually means they are assumed to genuinely act on the states they have just received in each round.
-In some ways, this suggests that merely the notion of assuming the measurements act on specific registers may be stronger than it appears, because it could implicitly be claiming that some memory effects are being disallowed. \end{remark}
+In some ways, this suggests that merely the notion of assuming the measurements act on specific registers may be stronger than it appears, because it could implicitly be claiming that some memory effects are being disallowed.
+This issue is discussed further in a writeup following this thesis, where we note that allowing memory effects may also invalidate some standard proof techniques for device-dependent QKD. \end{remark}